midnightntwrk/midnight-architecture/specification/contracts.md

 ```

 As calls are the most complex sub-type to apply and check well-formedness,
-applying an acction inherits from this.
+applying an action inherits from this.
 Deploys and maintenance updates are
 applied as fallible parts of the transaction, as they can involve costly writes
 to state.